floenavi/floenavi/README.md

 ```

 ##### MySQL Server
 The FloeNavi Sync Server also requires a MySQL Server.
-If MySQL is not installed, please follow the instructions in section 2.3.4
+If a MySQL Server is not installed, please follow the
-of the MySQL Manual.
-You can find the manual online or take a look into your delivery package and look for a file `mysql-manual-8.0-en.pdf`.
+instructions in section 2.3.4 of the MySQL Server Manual.
+You can find the MySQL Server Manual online at
-If you cannot download the MySQL server you'll find a MySQL Server in your delivery package.
-Look for a file `mysql-8.0.20-winx64.zip`.
+https://dev.mysql.com/doc/.
+The MySQl Server itself can be downloaded from https://dev.mysql.com/downloads/mysql/.

 #### Get FloeNavi SyncServer
 If you have a delivery package then look for a file named `FloeNavi-SyncServer-Full-x.x.x.zip`, otherwise you can download
-the FloeNavi SyncServer from GitHub.
+the FloeNavi SyncServer from GitHub (https://github.com/floenavi/floenavi).
 Take a look at the releases.

 #### Extract the zip or tar file
 Extract the file `FloeNavi-SyncServer-Full-x.x.x.zip` into a directory of your choice, e.g.

 - Window: `C:\Program Files\FloeNavi`
 - Mac: `/opt/FloeNavi`
 - Linux: `/opt/FloeNavi`

 #### Configure Database (MySQL)
 The FloeNavi SyncServer requires a MySQL Server.
+Before you can start the FloeNavi SyncServer you have to configure the
+connection to you MySQL server.

+1. Open the file `\Program Files\FloeNavi\FloeNavi-SyncServer\etc\application.yaml`
+2. Set your user name via the property `floenavi.database.mysql.user`
+3. Set your password via the property `floenavi.database.mysql.password`.

+The selected user must be a valid MySQL user and must have permissions to create and alter databases and tables.

+If MySQL is not running on the same machine or does not use the default port 3306 then you have to set the following
+properties, too.

+- `floenavi.database.mysql.host`: Insert the IP or hostname of the machine which runs the MySQL server.
+- `floenavi.database.mysql.port`: Insert the port where the MySQL Server has been bound to.
+- `floenavi.database.mysql.schema`: This is the name of the database that will be created by the FloeNavi SyncServer.
+If a database with the name `floenavi` already exists on the MySQL server, you can choose a custom name by overwriting this property.

-Before you can start the FloeNavi SyncServer you have to configure the connection to you MySQL server.
-Therefore open the file `\Program Files\FloeNavi\FloeNavi-SyncServer\etc\application.yaml` and adjust the properties `floenavi.database.mysql.user` and `floenavi.database.mysql.password`.
-Replace the user with a valid MySQL user and password with its password.
-If MySQL is not running on the same machine or uses a different port then adjust the properties `floenavi.database.mysql.host` and `floenavi.database.mysql.port`, too. `floenavi.database.mysql.schema` is database that the FloeNavi SyncServer will use.
-You do not have to create the database, if the user has the permission to create databases and you do not have to create any tables.
+You do not have to create the database, if the user has the permission to create databases, and you do not have to
+create any tables.
 This will be done by the FloeNavi SyncServer when it is started the first time.

 ### Usage
 The Sync server can be started via a start script as follows